nelstevens/TeleBot/README.md

-# Weatherbot
+# Telegram Bot
-get all weatherinfo you need for your hike by simply asking your telegram bot
+A collection of helpful tasks a telegram bot can help you with.

 ## installation
 First install python 3.11 or newer.
 Then install dependencies from requirements.txt:\